 This publication is the culmination of a 2013 PLA Emerging Leaders project to explore successful public awareness campaigns in public libraries around the country.
 The case studies represent a wide range of libraries, from a single-location rural library in the Midwest to the 91-branch New York Public Library system.

 The goal of the Smartest Card Campaign is to make the library card the most valued and used card in every wallet!
 Promote your library with products featuring the popular Smartest Card logo and tagline.

 Turning the Page

-Public libraries now have two options for building advocacy skills and confidence through Turning the Page!
-A fully customizable advocacy training curriculum is now available through Turning the Page: Building Libraries, Strengthening Communities; and Turning the Page Online is available for libraries interested in asynchronous learning.
-Both versions are free and presented by the Public Library Association (PLA) with generous support from The Bill & Melinda Gates Foundation.
+Build advocacy skills and confidence through Turning the Page!
+A fully customizable advocacy training curriculum is now available through Turning the Page: Building Libraries, Strengthening Communities.

 ALA Advocacy Resources

 ALA Advocacy and Issues

 The ALA Issues and Advocacy web pages offer an assortment of links to information, statistics, news, and resources that will help you shape your advocacy efforts.